This article may contain compensated links. Please read the disclosure for more info.

-In other scales like major or minor, the smaller intervals of a semitone work as a «leading» interval since it has a sound of tension or dissonance.
-When leading to another note it leads to «resolution».
+The smaller interval of a semitone works as a «leading» interval since it has a sound of tension or dissonance.
+When leading to another note, it leads to a «resolution».

 Here is a scale with only whole tones starting from C.